Bleu de travail French work jacket – A fashion statement worth makingSeptember 24, 2018

 - This hard wearing work jacket was loosely cut, allowing for free movement of workers.
 And since it had no inner lining or padding, the bleu de travail French work jacket was ideal rugged-weather wear

-But what really made bleu de travail popular street style of its time, was the three patch pockets that the garment was designed with.
+But what really made bleu de travail French work jacket popular street style of its time, was the three patch pockets that the garment was designed with.
 These weren’t just fashion embellishments that were added to a piece of workwear to make it “fashionable”.

 In fact, the patch pockets were deliberately designed wide and deep, so factory workers and farm hands could store a lot of accessories and supplies as they moved about the workplace.
 “Fashionable” – yes, but also practical by street style fashion standards!